Saint Louis University's travel program and its related policies exist for the greater benefit of all SLU travelers and the University in partnership.

 - American Express statement

 - Although meal receipts are the preferred method, travelers have the option of claiming 75 percent or less of meal per diem in lieu of submitting meal receipts.
 Note that only one method can be used for each trip.
 A combination of 75 percent per diem allowance and receipts for different days on the same trip is not allowable.
 The 75 percent meal per diem allowance is allowed on grant-funded travel expenses.

-Meals with Others
+Meals With Others

 Every effort should be made to obtain a receipt from restaurant establishments.
 However, it is understood that when joining in a group meal with colleagues, it may not be possible to get a separate check.
 In this case, we recommend the following: